 Hypnotherapy: Hoax Or Help?

-Controversy surrounds the use of the hypnotic state, and with good reason.
+Controversy surrounds the use of hypnotism, and with good reason.
 A stage hypnotist suggests that his volunteer is a chicken, and the willing participant responds by squawking and flapping his arms.
-Are we supposed to take that seriously?
-Certainly not, but from our seats in the audience, it looks pretty real.
+Are we supposed to take this seriously?
+Certainly not, but from our seats in the audience, it looks real.
 What about the traveling hypnotist that holds seminars in city venues, using the hypnotic state to convince people they no longer want to smoke or eat candy?
-It sounds too good to be true.
-It is.
-Yet, there is one use of the hypnotic state that is used to help people overcome significant problems in their lives.
-It's called hypnotherapy.
+It sounds too good to be true, and it is.
+But there is one legitimate use of the hypnotic state that can help people overcome significant problems in their lives.
+It is a professional psychological tool called hypnotherapy.

 Hypnotherapy is the use of hypnosis for therapeutic purposes.
-Guided relaxation, focused attention and concentration are methods used to get to what is often referred to as a "trance" state.
-In initial meetings with the therapist, he or she would spend some time getting to know you.
-They would work to understand what is troubling you about your life, and what you would like to change.
-If you both agree that hypnotherapy is an appropriate choice for you, you'll likely begin the process at a later session.
+Guided relaxation, focused attention, and concentration are methods used to get to what is often referred to as a "trance" state.
+In initial meetings, the therapist would spend some time getting to know you.
+They would work to understand what is troubling you about your life, as well as what you would like to change.
+If you both agree that hypnotherapy is an appropriate choice, you'd likely begin the process at a later session.